yegor256/blog/_drafts/_tasking.md

     [PDD]({% pst 2009/mar/2009-03-04-pdd %}).

   * **Distraction**.
-    Programmers are used to many different things at the same time: writing code, helping others, watching YouTube, scrolling Facebook, swearing at Reddit, and reading my blog.
-Initially most of them won't like the idea of having explicit and small tasks in front of them, simply because they put a structure on their work time, making it much more visible to the management.
+    Programmers are used to do many different things at the same time: write code, help others, watch YouTube, scroll Facebook, swear at Reddit, and read my blog.
+Initially most of them won't like the idea of having explicit tasks in front of them, simply because they put a structure on their work time, making it much more visible to the management.
 They will tell you that they have many other things to do aside from your bloody tasks.
-    We solved that by
+    We solve that by
     [paying by result]({% pst 2014/apr/2014-04-17-how-xdsd-is-different %}) and [prohibition of chitchats]({% pst 2014/oct/2014-10-07-stop-chatting-start-coding %}).